Virgin Islands Catamaran

 Should we bring the kids?

-Kids are seldom bored on charter.
-They really get into the sailing and particularly the snorkeling and playing on the beach.
-The yacht's crew is employed to maximize the enjoyment and safety of your vacation but they cannot be expected to take responsibility for over-seeing the welfare of children.
-Children under the age of fourteen must be under the direct supervision of a parent, child-minder or other appointed adult at all times. top
+The yacht's crew is employed to maximize the enjoyment and safety of your vacation however please note that they can not take responsibility for over-seeing the welfare of children at all times.?
+Children under the age of fourteen must be under the direct supervision of a parent, child-minder or other appointed adult. top

 How do I figure costs and expenses?